TulevaEE/onboarding-service/README.md

 Code style: https://github.com/google/styleguide/blob/gh-pages/intellij-java-google-style.xml

-If you don't want to run epis-serivice, then you can mock `TransferExchangeService.java`, which calls epis-service.
+If you don't want to run epis-service, then you can mock `TransferExchangeService.java`, which calls epis-service.

 ### Common Issues